ericpruitt/eiml/README.md

 Once a script has been created, it can be tested using the "--dry-run" flag and the "--source-label"; the "--source-label" flag should be set to whatever label contains the messages to be used for the dry-run.
+In most cases, the desired dry-run invocation should look like this if an incoming mail filter specifically for EIML has not yet been setup:

+    eiml.py ... --dry-run --source-label=Inbox LABELER

+This will run make EIML simulate applying labels to every message in the Inbox.

   [rfc-3501-2.3.2]: https://tools.ietf.org/html/rfc3501#section-2.3.2